fgauna12/newsig-devops-workshop/lab-whiteboards.md

 ### Exercise Questions
 (_Also available on the slides_)

-1. What would a microservices architecture look like?​
+1. What would a microservices architecture look like?
 2. How are you leveraging the [principles of microservices](https://samnewman.io/talks/principles-of-microservices/​)?​

 Draw away!